-We return in our study of the Word of God to the eleventh chapter of Luke this morning, to what is commonly known as The Lord's Prayer, sometimes The Disciples' Prayer.
-Luke chapter 11 verses 1 through 4 and I will read the text just to set it in your mind again.
+We return in our study of the Word of God to the 11th chapter of Luke this morning, to what is commonly known as The Lord's Prayer, sometimes The Disciples' Prayer.
+Luke chapter 11 verses 1 through 4, and I will read the text just to set it in your mind again.
 Luke chapter 11 beginning at verse 1, "And it came about that while He was praying in a certain place, after He had finished one of His disciples said to Him, 'Lord, teach us to pray just as John also taught his disciples.'
-And He said to them, 'When you pray say, Father hallowed be Thy name, Thy Kingdom come, give us each day our daily bread and forgive us our sins for we ourselves also forgive everyone who is indebted to us and lead us not into temptation.'"
+And He said to them, 'When you pray say, Father, hallowed be Thy name, Thy kingdom come, give us each day our daily bread and forgive us our sins for we ourselves also forgive everyone who is indebted to us and lead us not into temptation.'"

-There are the familiar words of the Lord's prayer.
+There are the familiar words of the Lord's Prayer.
 The expanded version of that is in Matthew chapter 6 verses 9 to 13.
 We sang that expanded version this morning after our pastoral prayer and were reminded of the fullness of this prayer as given by our Lord at an earlier time in His ministry in Galilee, this later time in Judea.
 It must have been something that He referred to perhaps often, more than just the two times that is recorded in the New Testament gospel record.
-We have been learning about this prayer, we're going to learn a little more about it this morning.
+We have been learning about this prayer.
+We're going to learn a little more about it this morning.

 The New Testament commands us to pray.
 It commands us to pray without ceasing.
 It commands us to continue in prayer.
 It commands us to pray always.
-It commands us in everything by prayer and supplication to make our request made known unto God.
+It commands us in everything by prayer and supplication to make our requests made known unto God.
 And that is to say prayer is to be a way of life for us.
 It is to be constant.
 It is to be relentless.
 And we are given the glorious promise that whatever we ask in the name of Christ consistent with His purpose and His will, He will do it so that the Father may be glorified in the Son.
 And so prayer for us is a constant, unending, daily way of life.
 It's sort of like spiritual breathing.
 It goes on all the time, not always in words formed by the lips, but perhaps most often in the cries upward of the heart.
 You could never pray too much since you're commanded to pray all the time.
 You could never pray about too many things since you're commanded to pray concerning everything.
 There is no limit put on your prayers.
 There are no confining elements to your prayers.
-You cannot say too much to God, you can only say too little.
-You cannot speak too often with Him, you could only speak too seldom with Him.
-You cannot rush into His presence and lay out your needs so that He becomes tired or wearied of your coming, that's impossible, He has commanded us to come all the time.
+You cannot say too much to God.
+Yu can only say too little.
+You cannot speak too often with Him.
+You could only speak too seldom with Him.
+You cannot rush into His presence and lay out your needs so that He becomes tired or wearied of your coming.
+That's impossible.
+He has commanded us to come all the time.
 In fact, in Proverbs 15:8 it says, "The prayers of the upright are God's delight."
 That is to say God loves our prayers.
 He delights in our prayers.
 And James says, "You have not because you ask not."
-The only thing you really can do to limit your prayers is not ask enough, no pray enough, not let your heart desires rise before God enough.
+The only thing you really can do to limit your prayers is not ask enough, not pray enough, not let your heart desires rise before God enough.
 Prayer then is a privilege for us, as well as a command.
 It is as well a passion based upon the realization that we depend on God for everything.
 We depend upon His wisdom, His power.
 We depend upon His purpose and His plan.
 Our deepest longings then rise up in our hearts out of the internal compulsion that God knows best, that God supplies everything, that God's plan is the perfect plan for us.

 Praying then is critical to our existence, both as a privilege and a duty.
 And since it is, we need to know how to pray.
-And so the disciples bring up the question, "Lord, teach us to pray...or would You teach us to pray?
+And so the disciples bring up the question, "Lord, teach us to pray,” or “Would You teach us to pray?
 We need to know."
 I said last time that they had been raised in a Judaistic environment of apostate religion.
 They had been raised with heresy.
 They had been raised under the leadership of rabbis and scribes and priests and Pharisees and Sadducees who didn't know God.
-They thought they did but they did not, and so they had invented a false kind of praying, a ritualistic vainly repetitious kind of praying, it was external, ceremonial that was used for hypocritical purposes to demonstrate one's supposed self-righteousness publicly.
+They thought they did but they did not, and so they had invented a false kind of praying; a ritualistic, vainly repetitious kind of praying.
+It was external, ceremonial that was used for hypocritical purposes to demonstrate one's supposed self-righteousness publicly.
 They had been cheated out of the examples of what it really is to pray.
-And as we saw listening to Jesus pray here in verse 1, waiting till He was finished they were hearing a kind of prayer that was very different from what they were experiencing in the Judaism in which they were raised.
-And so one of them says, "Teach us to pray like You pray...teach us to pray the way John the Baptist taught his followers to pray."
-Which gives us a wonderful insight, John the Baptist, of course, was a true man of God, a true servant of God, a true saint of God, a true believer in God and so in the midst of apostate Judaism there were those true believers, John being one, who did know how to pray.
+And as we saw, listening to Jesus pray here in verse 1, waiting till He was finished they were hearing a kind of prayer that was very different from what they were experiencing in the Judaism in which they were raised.
+And so one of them says, "Teach us to pray like You pray.
+Teach us to pray the way John the Baptist taught his followers to pray," which gives us a wonderful insight.
+John the Baptist, of course, was a true man of God, a true servant of God, a true saint of God, a true believer in God and so in the midst of apostate Judaism there were those true believers, John being one, who did know how to pray.
 And John's disciples had the same problem Jesus' disciples had, they had been raised in that apostate environment, they had been raised in the environment of false and hypocritical prayers and they also needed to know how to pray the right way.
-And John the Baptist had instructed them, even the Pharisees comment on that in Luke 5:33, they say, "John's disciples always fast and pray."
-And so here the disciples of Jesus bring up the question...how are we to pray?
+And John the Baptist had instructed them.
+Even the Pharisees comment on that in Luke 5:33, they say, "John's disciples always fast and pray."
+And so here the disciples of Jesus bring up the question: How are we to pray?

 He had already taught His apostles to pray.
 He had already given this prayer in the Sermon on the Mount so we might conclude that this was a different group of disciples this time.
 Certainly there were some who had departed from Him and there were others who had been attracted to Him.
 We don't know specifically who these people were, but it may well have been as well that the others who knew the prayer when it was given in Galilee needed to hear it again here in Judea many months later.
 It's really important to know how to pray the right way.
 If we have access to all of the supply of heaven, if we have entrance given to us, if the gates to the treasure house of heaven have been kicked wide open and God has invited us to come and put no constraints or limits on our coming, we certainly know then how to access that is critical for us.
 They understood it and I think they heard the way Jesus prayed and it was different than the way they were used to hearing people pray.
 And they needed Him to teach them.